fasheng/elfeed-protocol/README.md

           cpulimit -l 80 emacs

-   3. Method 3, limit the download article size or reset the lastest modified time to skip some data:
+   3. Method 3, limit the download size and update articles with offset instead the modified time, this could run multiple times to keep up to date, for ownCloud:

-          (elfeed-owncloud--set-last-modified (- (time-to-seconds) (* 1 3600)))
+          (setq elfeed-owncloud-maxsize 1000)
+          M-x elfeed-owncloud-update-offset

+   4. Method 4, reset the last modified time to skip some data, for ownCloud:

+          M-x elfeed-owncloud-update-skip

 # License